dotnet/AspNetCore.Docs/aspnetcore/blazor/components/prerendering-and-integration.md

      The framework adds the `blazor.server.js` script to the app.
 There's no need to manually add a `blazor.server.js` script file to the app.

-1. Add an imports file to the root folder of the project with the following content (change the last namespace, `MyAppNamespace`, to the namespace of the app).
+1. Add an imports file to the root folder of the project with the following content.
+Change the `{APP NAMESPACE}` placeholder to the namespace of the app.

    `_Imports.razor`: